avoy18/petitioner/readme.txt

 == Changelog ==

+= 0.6.2 =
+* Allow passing images to the petition letter

 = 0.6.1 =
 * Allow passing images to the WYSIWYG editor
 * New field: Date of Birth